 The typical presentation may include abdominal pain, nausea, emesis, constipation, and fever.
-Perforation can be complicated by intra-abdominal abscess and fistula formation.
+Perforation can be complicated by intra-abdominal abscess, fistula formation, and the need for diverting ostomies.
 The majority of cases occurred within the first 50 days of initiation of Avastin.
+Avoid use of Avastin in patients with ovarian cancer who have evidence of recto-sigmoid involvement by pelvic examination or bowel involvement on CT scan or clinical symptoms of bowel obstruction.
+Permanently discontinue Avastin in patients with gastrointestinal perforation.

 Avastin impairs wound healing in animal models.
 [See Nonclinical Toxicology] In clinical trials, administration of Avastin was not allowed until at least 28 days after surgery.
 In a controlled clinical trial, the incidence of wound healing complications, including serious and fatal complications, in patients with mCRC who underwent surgery during the course of Avastin treatment was 15% and in patients who did not receive Avastin, was 4%.
 [See ADVERSE REACTIONS]